top of page

 Crocodile Island

 One of the top dive sites on Boracay and very popular with all levels of diver.
-Very healthy sloping coral reef with plenty of both soft and hard corals.
-A massive variety of macro life with different types of nudibranch, anemones and the full range of fish life simply covering the area.
-This site is described as beautiful by divers, with lionfish, angelfish, butterflyfish, boxfish, scorpionfish, sweetlips, pipefish, eels and even the occasional frogfish.
-Keep your eyes open for Pygmy Seahorses on the multiple huge seafans here!
+A very healthy coral shelf on top and dropping down a sloping wall with plenty of both soft and hard corals.
+A massive variety of macro life and full range of fish life.
+There are several terraces and small caves loaded with fish and other creatures.
+This site is simply gorgeous, especially on days with particularly good visibility.
+Keep your eyes open for frogfish on the shelf and in the caves and Pygmy Seahorses on the multiple huge seafans here!

 Yapak